 Playwright’s note:

 On April 20th, 1999, at Columbine High School, Eric Harris and Dylan Klebold killed 12 classmates and a teacher, before killing themselves.
-They wounded 23 others.
+They wounded 24 others.
 I, like so many Americans, was shocked and deeply disturbed watching the media coverage that horrible day.
 I felt I had to do something.
 So, I flew out to Littleton, Colorado to talk to members of the community.
 Over the span of a year, I made seven trips, and I spoke with more than 60 people, including injured students, a young woman who was friends with both the killers and one of the victims, the parents of the only African-American student who was murdered, police officers, the pastor at the scene, teachers, and reporters.

 The entire text of the play is taken from my interviews, except for the words of Eric, Dylan, and one of the victims, which are taken from their journals.
 There are twenty-six characters in the play.

-Immediately after the massacre at Columbine, I felt a line in the sand had been drawn that our country would never cross again.
-Unfortunately, since 1999, there have been over 50 school shootings in the United States.
+In 1999, immediately after the massacre at Columbine, I felt a line in the sand had been drawn that our country would never cross again.
+Unfortunately, since 1999, there have been over 100 school shootings in the United States.
 In April of 2007, several days before the 8th anniversary of Columbine, 33 people died at Virginia Tech.
-And in February of this year, there were five school shootings in one week, including the one at Northern Illinois University, which left six people dead.
-This has become a national crisis.
+In 2008, there were five school shootings in one week, including the one at Northern Illinois University, which left six people dead.
+In February of 2012, three students died at Chardon High School in Ohio.
+Two months later, seven students were killed at Oikos University in California.
+And on December 14th, 20 small children and six adults were murdered at Sandy Hook Elementary School in Newtown, Connecticut.
+This has become a national epidemic.
 Our society seems content to observe the violence, but takes no effective steps to end it.
-I feel A Line in the Sand is more relevant now than ever, and I believe this play has the power to start a dialogue.
+I am hoping that the massacre at Sandy Hook will be a tipping point for Americans to take action.

 Mission Statement: